What’s The Difference Between Compliance and Ethics?

 Strict Definitions Will Help

 On the surface, compliance and ethics may seem to be interchangeable words.
 They encompass many of the same aspects and both weave themselves into the fabric of organizational cultures and business practices.
-However, they are quite different: Compliance is about meeting or exceeding standards set by an outside entity (for example CMMC-AB which enforces cybersecurity standards for Defense contractors); Ethics is about doing what is right even when no one else is looking.
+However, they are quite different: Compliance is about meeting or exceeding standards set by an outside entity (for example Cyber-AB which enforces cybersecurity standards for Defense contractors); Ethics is about doing what is right even when no one else is looking.

 The following precise definitions will help you understand: